NSCabezon/ios-poland-s/README.md

 # Poland iOS

-This is the Poland santander-one Readme file.
-In this document you can find a general overview of the app.
+One Europe leads the way to team-work and digital synergies, with the aim of having the best mobile banking app in Europe.

+A common app that will become the best Santander showcase and universalize the use of the app as the reference channel on our relationship with clients

+This project provides the iOS Core functionalities for any country app for the OneApp application.

+OneApp is the ambition of delivering the best digital relationship model on each European market, a common app that will become the best Santander showcase and universalize the use of the app as the reference channel on our relationship with clients OneApp is built implementing a base common app on all European geographies as a starting point and evolving it in a common development hub, that optimizes resources, improves quality and accelerates delivery

+This README will guide you on your quest to perform some tasks like creating a new module or the styleguide that should be used.

 For more details and common procedures, see the [confluence technical documentation](https://sanone.atlassian.net/wiki/spaces/MOVPL/pages/3797778736/OA-iOS+-+Technical+documentation).

 ## First steps